Tribe's Guide to

 What is a recovery order?

 If a child is taken from the care of a primary carer by another parent, the primary carer can apply for court orders to assist with the recovery of the child.
-Any person concerned about the welfare of a child can apply to the family courts for recovery orders.
+Any person concerned about the welfare of a child can apply to the FCFCOA for recovery orders.
 Recovery orders authorise the finding and return of a child to legal and appropriate care, using official enforcement if necessary.

 When can you get a recovery order?